Sign up to get e-Literate posts delivered by email

 Top Rated Posts

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: scalefree-networks

-Social networks guru Valdis Krebs has written an analysis which purports to show that creating a single intelligence czar is less efficient in terms of getting intelligence to the President than leaving the stove pipes … Continue reading
+By Michael FeldsteinMore Posts (1093) Social networks guru Valdis Krebs has written an analysis which purports to show that creating a single intelligence czar is less efficient in terms of getting intelligence to the President than leaving the stove pipes … Continue reading

 By Michael FeldsteinMore Posts (1093) Gilad Ravid and Sheizaf Rafaeli’s new piece in FirstMonday, “Asynchronous Discussion Groups as Small World and Scale Free Networks“, analyzes a voluntary learning community that develops on a university’s LMS.
-These are all students who are (apparently) registered for on-campus … Continue reading
+These are all students who … Continue reading

-By Michael FeldsteinMore Posts (1093) In the Overstated weblog (great name, by the way), Cameron Marlow suggests that blogrolls are proxies for popularity while links directly from a blog post to a permalink of another blog are proxies for influence.
-For example, slashdot is popular … Continue reading
+By Michael FeldsteinMore Posts (1093) In the Overstated weblog (great name, by the way), Cameron Marlow suggests that blogrolls are proxies for popularity while links directly from a blog post to a permalink of another blog are proxies for influence. … Continue reading

 By Michael FeldsteinMore Posts (1093) One of the challenges you face when you start a new weblog is attracting an audience.
 Who is going to gather the pearls of wisdom that you offer to the world?
-It’s not that hard these days to find somebody … Continue reading
+It’s not that hard … Continue reading

 By Michael FeldsteinMore Posts (1093) Stephen Downes’ mention of my article on informational cascades (thanks for the plug, Stephen) led me to his post in the trdev discussion group.
 He writes: In network theory, ‘groupthink’ is an instance of what … Continue reading